psilantrolab/psilantrolab-manual/docs/02-overview.md

 The lab holds itself to several core values:

 * **Ambition:** We are an ambitious lab, and I expect all members to show ambition in their work.
-I will help you to make sure your project is ambitiously relevant to your current stage (i.e., MSc projects will be more ambitious than BSc projects).
+I will help you to make sure your project is ambitiously relevant to your current stage (i.e., MSc projects will be more ambitious than bachelor projects).
 Note that this also refers to personal ambition, and is independent of your current ability: I want you to be the best “you” that you can be.
 * **Commitment:** Good science requires commitment.
 You should be committed to your project by having clear goals which are SMART: specific, measurable, attainable, relevant, and time-bound.
 * **Enthusiasm:** Hard work is difficult without enthusiasm.
 It is therefore important that you work on a project that is both of value to the lab’s mission and of interest to you.
 * **Excellence:** We strive for excellence in all that we do.
 No half-done stuff.